-Connect to a vCloud Director Server
+Connect to a VMware Cloud Director Server

-To run cmdlets on a vCloud Director server and perform administration or monitoring tasks, you must establish a connection to the server.
+To run cmdlets on a VMware Cloud Director server and perform administration or monitoring tasks, you must establish a connection to the server.

 You can have more than one connection to the same server.
 For more information, see Managing Default Server Connections.